 Travelling Fit is a fully accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.

 This is a summary of some of the initial information.
-You will need to read the event website and in particular the Competitor Briefing document before the event which can be found here – www.ultratrailaustralia.com.au
+You will need to read the event website and in particular the Competitor Briefing document before the event which can be found on the official website – www.ultratrailaustralia.com.au

-Your entry fee to the Ultra Trail Australia is included in the price of your package
+Your entry fee to the Ultra-Trail Australia 100 is included in the price of your package

 There is no requirement to have completed any other particular event in order to participate in Ultra-Trail Australia 100